Accenture/openathon-2019-react/labs/lab-03/README.md

 You can retrieve the logo url from the fake REST API json-server.
 To do this:

-1. Add the Fetch component into the App render method and replace the logo attribute with the data.logo returned:
+1. Add the Fetch component into the App render method and replace the logo attribute with the _data.logo_ returned:

     ```javascript
+    /* App.jsx */

     import { Fetch } from '../../services/api'

     ...